kg4zow/remarkable.jms1.info/src/faq/nibs.md

 **If the nib is harder than the screen, then it will be the screen that wears down.** Or more specifically, the *coating* that reMarkable puts on the screen which gives it the "paper-like" feeling, will wear down, and then if you keep going, it could start wearing down the screen itself.

+### Manufacturer's warning

+The touch screen portion of the reMarkable tablets uses technology from Wacom, who provides [this warning](https://support.wacom.com/hc/en-us/articles/4415792440471-Can-I-use-3rd-party-nibs-such-as-Titanium-or-Steel-with-my-Wacom-pen-Can-I-use-3rd-party-nibs-such-as-Titanium-or-Steel-with-my-Wacom-pen-) about titanium nibs:

+> 3rd party nibs used with Wacom product is not recommended as warranty of your Wacom product cannot guaranteed.
+Wacom nibs are specifically designed to work with Wacom displays and tablets and under normal conditions provide a smooth and scratch free experience.
+Use of 3rd party nibs such as Titanium alloy, steel or other plastic material may cause damage and will be considered at users own risk.

+Thanks to the author of [this Reddit post](https://www.reddit.com/r/RemarkableTablet/comments/1794ted/comment/k55ilhj/) for the pointer.

 ### My own experience

 I bought [two titanium nibs](https://www.amazon.com/dp/B0BF9WJ8VX) for my stylii, and tried using one for three days.
 To me felt a little bit "smoother", more like writing with a ball-point pen than with a pencil.
 I didn't notice any degradation on the screen coating, but under the theory of "better safe than sorry", I don't use them anymore.